29 N. Main Street,

 The Palace Theater in South Norwalk was built by Samuel Roodner.
 When it opened on December 21, 1914, the Palace Theater contained 1,149 seats.

 Over the years, the Palace Theater hosted renowned performers such as Enrico Caruso, Mae West, Harry Houdini, W.C.
 Fields, among others.
 At one time, the Palace Theater was known as "the theater you play before you play the Palace Theater in New York."
 By 1941 it was operated by Warner Bros.
 Circuit Management Corp.

-The popular movie house closed in 1966 and remained dormant until 1975 when Russell Fratto purchased the building with plans for revitalizing it into The Palace Performing Arts Center.
+The popular movie house closed August 28, 1966 and remained dormant until 1975 when Russell Fratto purchased the building with plans for revitalizing it into The Palace Performing Arts Center.

 Fratto had founded the Ballet Etudes Academy in 1950 and was looking for a theater for his ballet repertory company.